joewilliams/rama/README.md

 ## Rendezvous with Rama

-This repo contains hash table implementations in golang.
+This repo contains data structure implementations in golang.
 These implementations are usually focused on use in network related services (i.e. load balancers, etc) and storing stuff like IP addresses rather than any other type of data.

+### General Approach
+* __Minimalism__ - the implementations here try to do only one thing well and don't tend to be generalized.
+Additionally, they usually only expose standard golang types like maps or arrays as output.
+I try to use as few external dependencies as possible but use a few for things like sorting and hashing.
+* __Purity__ - this library is mostly procedural golang.
+If you need concurrency, channels, locking, etc build it on top or send me a convincing PR.
+* __Network focused__ - this library focuses on networking related use cases.
+Most things here store the [`netip.Addr` type](https://pkg.go.dev/net/netip#Addr), this makes the implementations simpler than being generalized.

 ### Rendezvous Hash